Ixcatl/fables_novasophonia/docs/core/advancement.rst

 Paths
 =====
 These represent a pawn's approach to combat and the backbone of their playstyle.
-Each Path may advance up to a maximum of 3 ranks, but a pawn has no limit to the number of different Paths they can take.
+Each Path may advance up to a maximum of 3 ranks, but a pawn has no limit to the number of different Paths they can take, leading to unique synergies among them.

 When a pawn gains a rank in a Mystic Path, they also learn a single :doc:`Arcanum <catalog/arts-arcana>` associated with that Path.

 ..
 Attention::
-  For the full list of Paths, see :doc:`/catalog/paths`.
+  For the full list of Paths, see :doc:`catalog/paths`.

 Minor Advancements
 ==================